-A. A second visitor is the Regional Manager, who will schedule a time to visit your home within 30-90 days of your student's arrival and ensure that the home environment remains the same as described in the host family interview that was conducted by your Homestay Coordinator before your student arrived.
-Second visits are mandated and are intended to serve as a secondary layer of support for both the student and your family.
+A. A second visitor is a Twinn Palms representative who may

+schedule a time to visit your home within 30-90 days of your student's arrival and ensure that the home environment remains the same as described in the host family interview that was conducted by your Homestay Coordinator before your student arrived.
+Second visits are intended and are intended to serve as a secondary layer of support for both the student and your family.